boostercloud/booster/docs/README.md

 Note:

-> Running the event generator for an existing EventName, will override the content of the current one.
+> Running the event generator for an existing EventName, will overwrite the content of the current one.
 Soon, we will display a warning before overwriting anything.
-Meanwhile, if you missed a field, just add it to the class because, in Booster, all the infrastructure and data structures are inferred from your code.
+Meanwhile, if you missed a field, just add it to the class because, in Booster, there is no hidden magic, all the infrastructure and data structures are inferred from your code.

-#### Registering events and the event store
+#### Registering events in the event store

 Creating an event file is different than storing an event instance in the event store.
 Booster calls the last `registering` an event.
 As said before, Booster applications are event-sourced, which means that all the events are stored forever.
 Think that all events go to a kind of event store, the store is a log queried by the [reducer functions](#4-entities-and-reducers) to recreate the application's current state.